Gig economy worker rights have been confusing everyone for years.

 - Get that contract reviewed to establish the status

-- If no written contract exists (or an out of date one) update it to properly reflect the arrangements between you.
+- If no written contract exists (or an out-of-date one) update it to properly reflect the arrangements between you.
+Here is a link to ours.

 - Talk to us about how to contract and manage your freelancers in a way that is appropriate for your business